-- Tank tops/spaghetti straps/tube tops - Shower Shoes/flip flops/sandals without side support - See-through blouses or shirts - Bare midriff tops - Hats/caps/bandanas/wraps - Low hip pants or pants that don't fit that allow midriff or underwear to show - Clothing with slogans, language, or subjects that are inappropriate / offensive for school - SHORTS AND SKIRTS MUST BE AT LEAST AS LONG AS FINGERTIP LENGTH.
-No short-shorts or mini-skirts are allowed. - Pants designed to be worn at the waist will be worn at the waist.
+- Tank tops/spaghetti straps/tube tops - Shower Shoes/flip flops/sandals without side and/or back support - See-through blouses or shirts - Bare midriff tops - Hats/caps/bandanas/wraps - Low hip pants or pants that don't fit that allow midriff or underwear to show - Clothing with slogans, language, or subjects that are inappropriate / offensive for school.
+This includes clothing that displays or suggests alcohol, drugs, or foul language. - SHORTS AND SKIRTS MUST BE AT LEAST AS LONG AS FINGERTIP LENGTH.
+No short-shorts or mini-skirts are allowed.